CamDavidsonPilon/lifelines/docs/Quickstart.rst

     T = df['T']
     E = df['E']

-``T`` is an array of durations, ``E`` is a either boolean or binary array representing whether the "death" was observed (alternatively an individual can be censored).
+``T`` is an array of durations, ``E`` is a either boolean or binary array representing whether the "death" was observed or not (alternatively an individual can be censored).

 .. note:: *lifelines* assumes all "deaths" are observed unless otherwise specified.

 .. code:: python